build2/libbuild2-autoconf/README.md

 }
 ```

-The built-in checks can be prefixed in order to avoid clashes with similarly
+The checks can be prefixed in order to avoid clashes with similarly named
-named macros in other headers.
-This is an especially good idea if the
+macros in other headers.
+This is an especially good idea if the resulting
-resulting header is public.
-To enable this, we specify the prefix with
+header is public.
+To enable this, we specify the prefix with the
-the `autoconf.prefix` variable and then use the prefixed versions of
+`autoconf.prefix` variable and then use the prefixed versions of the checks in
-the options in the `config.h.in` file.
+the `config.h.in` file.
 For example:

 ```
 /* config.h.in */